logto-io/docs/docs/connectors/enterprise-connectors/google-workspace.md

 ![Google Workspace client credentials.webp](./assets/google_workspace_client_credentials.webp)

-Copy the `Client ID` and `Client secret` and fill in the corresponding fields on Logto’s SSO connector `Connection` tab.
+Copy the `Client ID` and `Client secret` and fill in the corresponding fields on Logto's SSO connector `Connection` tab.

 Now you have successfully configured a Google Workspace SSO connector on Logto.